react-native-webview/react-native-webview/docs/Reference.md

 ### `pullToRefreshEnabled`

 Boolean value that determines whether a pull to refresh gesture is available in the `WebView`.
-The default value is `false`
+The default value is `false`.
+If `true`, sets `bounces` automatically to `true`.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |